-Practice for two minutes, and keep increasing the duration till you reach ten minutes or more.
+Practice for two minutes, and keep increasing the duration until you reach ten minutes or more.
 Tratak can be seriously challenging in the beginning, but you’ll be just fine.

 Just keep doing it.

-Studying for long hours can be a breeze, if only you knew, how you’re going to spend the day.
+You see, you can focus on studies easily if you knew how you’re going to spend the day.

 Do you want to become a cricketer, an astronaut, a model, a singer, an engineer, and a movie star?